ByteWelder/Tactility/README.md

 ## Guide

+Building can be done either for the ESP-IDF target or for PC:

+`./build.sh` - build the ESP-IDF or the PC version of Tactility (*) `./run.sh` - Does `flash` and `monitor` for ESP-IDF and simply builds and starts it for PC

+The build scripts will detect if ESP-IDF is available.
+They will know if you ran `${IDF_PATH}/export.sh`.

 Until there is proper documentation, here are some pointers:
 - Sample application: [bootstrap](main/src/main.c) and [app](main/src/hello_world/hello_world.c)
 - [Tactility](./components/tactility): The main platform with default services and apps.
-- [Tactility Core](./components/tactility-core): The core platform code.
+- [Tactility Core](./libs/tactility-core): The core platform code.

 ## Building Firmware